 Visit the venue of crowning, marriage and burials of British monarchs (image © Ryan King/iStock/Thinkstock)

 In 2018, the Abbey unveiled its first major structural addition in more than a quarter of a millenium, a new tower that leads to The Queen's Diamond Jubilee Galleries.
-Housed in the medieval triforium and offering panoramic views of the surrounding area, this new exhibition space tells the story of the Abbey through over 300 objects.
+Housed in the medieval triforium and offering panoramic views of the surrounding area, this exhibition space tells the story of the Abbey by displaying more than 300 objects.
 Adult £5; child free (in addition to a general admission ticket).